obiwanus/focus-zig/LOG.md

 # TODO
 - Move viewport if cursor is outside
-- Support home and end, page up and down
+- Fix page up and down

 # DONE
++ Support home and end
 + Move cursor up and down
 + Draw cursor
     + Repurpose the colored quad pipeline to only do cursors